Multiplication operators on the Bergman space of bounded domains in C^d: Introduction

-This paper is arranged as follows.
+1mm This paper is arranged as follows.
 Section \ref{sect2} contains some preliminaries such as the notion of admissible local inverse, and some properties of holomorphic proper maps.
-In Section \ref{sect3} a new approach is presented to prove that a zero variety is $L_a^2$-removable, and the idea is used to prove Theorem \ref{removst2}.
-In Section \ref{sect4} we will present the proof of Theorem \ref{thm11} and one will see how admissible local inverse matches $L_a^2$-removable property.
-In Section \ref{sectfif} the proofs of Theorems \ref{41} and \ref{mainproper} will be exhibited.
-Section \ref{six} will provide many examples of $\mathcal{V}^*(\Phi,\Omega) $.
-We will show that $\mathcal{V}^*(\Phi,\Omega) $ has fruitful structures.
-In Section \ref{sect5} we will study the change of the von Neumann algebra $\mathcal{V}^*(\Phi ,\Omega) $ and the commutant $\{M_{\Phi ,\Omega}\}'$ under the deformation of the domain $\Omega$.
+In Section \ref{sect3} a new approach is presented to prove the improved version of the Riemann Removable Singularity Theorem \cite{Be,Bo}, and using some ideas of the approach, we will present the proof of Theorem \ref{removst2}.
+In Section \ref{sect4} we will present the proof of Theorem \ref{thm11} and show how admissible local inverse matches $L_a^2$-removable property.
+Section \ref{sectfif} contains the proofs of Theorems \ref{mainproper} and \ref{41}.
+In Section \ref{six} we will provide many examples of $\mathcal{V}^*(\Phi,\Omega) $ and show that $\mathcal{V}^*(\Phi,\Omega) $ has fruitful structures.